Series of Modern Chrysanthemum Varieties

 Chrysanthemum variety:

-Thought: Asking for the way (Michi o kiku, みちをきく)
+Thought: Asking for the way (michi o kiku, みちをきく)

 Description: Standing woman, a branch with hanging objects over her shoulder, pointing ahead of her while looking over one shoulder